Table of Contents

 The selector switch is used to select which pickups are active at any given time.
 Most electric guitars will have two or three pickups.

 The position of the switch will determine which pickups are active.
-For example, if you are using the neck pickup and want to add in the bridge for a brighter sound, you would need to switch the selector.
+For example, if you are using the neck pickup and want to add in the bridge for a brighter sound.
+You would need to switch the selector.

-Being able to switch on the fly in the middle of a song is a technique that just can’t be beaten when it comes to versatility!
+Being able to switch on the fly in the middle of a song is a technique that just can’t be beaten.
+Especially when it comes to versatility!

-Additional Guitar Controls
+Other Electric Guitar Controls

 - Coil Tap